Political positions of Joe Lieberman: Crime

-Lieberman has long been a strong supporter of the death penalty.
+Lieberman had long been a strong supporter of the death penalty.
 He ran for the Senate in 1988 as "[a]n unapologetic proponent of capital punishment."
 During his 2000 run for Vice President, Nat Hentoff of the Village Voice referred to him as a "relentless advocate of capital punishment."
 In 2002, Peter Beinart of The New Republic listed Lieberman among several potential Democratic presidential candidates who supported the death penalty.

 Enemy Expatriation Act

 In January 2012, Lieberman co-sponsored the Enemy Expatriation Act (HR 3166 and S. 1698) a proposed law in the United States also sponsored by Senator Scott Brown (R-MA) and Representatives Charlie Dent (R-PA) and Jason Altmire (D-PA).
 The bill would allow the United States government to strip US citizens of their citizenship if they participate in terrorism, defined as "providing material support or resources to a Foreign Terrorist Organization, as designated by the secretary of state, or actively engaging in hostilities against the United States or its allies".
 In early 2012, the proposal was compared to the recently passed National Defense Authorization Act, and some writers have suggested that the two laws could be used together to take away citizens' civil liberties.
 If passed, the bill would add to the circumstances under which US citizenship can be lost.